CNimmo16/quory/README.md

                             // the books table is referenced by the book_categories table "localTableName": "book_categories",
                             "localColumnName": "book_id",

-                            // only foreign key relationships are detected currently so this is always true "hasForeignKeyConstraint": true,
+                            // only foreign key relationships are detected currently "hasForeignKeyConstraint": true,
-                            // and this is always 1
+                            // so this is always 1
                             "confidence": 1.0
                         }
                     ]
-                }
+                },
                 {
                     "name": "author_id",
                     "dataType": "BIGINT",